0abc/0abc-a23/readme.md

 Changes include, but are not limited to:
 * introduced a new resource: silver
 * pierce damage is split into pierce (arrows) and thrust (spears)
-* units and some structures steadily consume small amounts of resources (upkeep)
+* most units and many structures steadily consume small amounts of resources (upkeep)
 * increased unit training and technology research times
 * a greater variety of aura range visualization markers
 * merged Athenians and Spartans into a single faction, the Greeks